M. C. Escher: Infinity and hyperbolic geometry

-In 1954 the International Congress of Mathematicians met in Amsterdam, and N. G. de Bruin organised a display of Escher's work at the Stedelijk Museum for the participants.
+In 1954, the International Congress of Mathematicians met in Amsterdam, and N. G. de Bruin organised a display of Escher's work at the Stedelijk Museum for the participants.
 Both Roger Penrose and H. S. M. Coxeter were deeply impressed with Escher's intuitive grasp of mathematics.
 Inspired by Relativity, Penrose devised his tribar, and his father, Lionel Penrose, devised an endless staircase.
 Roger Penrose sent sketches of both objects to Escher, and the cycle of invention was closed when Escher then created the perpetual motion machine of Waterfall and the endless march of the monk-figures of Ascending and Descending.

 In 1957 Coxeter obtained Escher's permission to use two of his drawings in his paper "Crystal symmetry and its generalizations".
 He sent Escher a copy of the paper; Escher recorded that Coxeter's figure of a hyperbolic tessellation "gave me quite a shock": the infinite regular repetition of the tiles in the hyperbolic plane, growing rapidly smaller towards the edge of the circle, was precisely what he wanted to allow him to represent infinity on a two-dimensional plane.

 Escher carefully studied Coxeter's figure, marking it up to analyse the successively smaller circles with which (he deduced) it had been constructed.
 He then constructed a diagram, which he sent to Coxeter, showing his analysis; Coxeter confirmed it was correct, but disappointed Escher with his highly technical reply.
 All the same, Escher persisted with hyperbolic tiling, which he called "Coxetering".
 Among the results were the series of wood engravings Circle Limit I–IV.
 In 1959, Coxeter published his finding that these works were extraordinarily accurate: "Escher got it absolutely right to the millimeter".

 Legacy

-Escher's special way of thinking and rich graphics have had a continuous influence in mathematics and art, as well as in popular culture.

 In art collections

 The Escher intellectual property is controlled by the M.C.
 Escher Company, while exhibitions of his artworks are managed separately by the M.C.
 Escher Foundation.

 The primary institutional collections of original works by M.C.
-Escher are the Escher Museum in The Hague; the National Gallery of Art (Washington, DC); the National Gallery of Canada (Ottawa); the Israel Museum (Jerusalem); and the Huis ten Bosch (Nagasaki, Japan).
+Escher are exhibited at the Escher Museum in The Hague (which are part of the large collection of the Kunstmuseum there); the National Gallery of Art (Washington, DC); the National Gallery of Canada (Ottawa); the Israel Museum (Jerusalem); and the Huis ten Bosch (Nagasaki, Japan).